MechanicalRock/mechanicalrock.github.io/_posts/2018-02-20--inception-pipelines-pt1.markdown

 So welcome to the Inception Pipeline; a [CloudFormation](https://aws.amazon.com/cloudformation/) template that plants itself inside an AWS Account and then self manages and self updates itself using nothing more than off-the-shelf AWS services.

-## What technologies are we going to use
+## What Technologies Are We Going To Use

 * [CloudFormation](https://aws.amazon.com/cloudformation/)
 * [CodeCommit](https://aws.amazon.com/codecommit/)